 The tax will apply to not only prepared meals such as sandwiches, deli salads, pizza and hot buffet items, but also containers of lettuce, small packages of snacks, loose baked goods, wrapped salads, small servings of ice cream, and meal replacement bars.

 As of July 1st, there are a number of new laws that went into effect.
-I want to make you aware of this information as some of these new laws, including the budget, will add financial pressure on Connecticut residents...
+I want to make you aware of this information as some of these new laws, including the budget, will add financial pressure on Connecticut residents and businesses.

 With the governor’s recent budget address including more than fifty tolls expected on all major highways across the state, this event will allow area residents to share their concerns, get their questions answered, and discuss potential alternatives.